joanbarresportfolio/gerbofru/replit.md

 # Overview

 This is an agricultural broker website built with React and Express for Gerbofru, a family business specializing in fruit and vegetable intermediation.
-The application connects producers with buyers nationally and internationally, featuring a comprehensive product catalog and bilingual support (Spanish/English).
+The application connects producers with buyers nationally and internationally, featuring a comprehensive product catalog and multilingual support (Spanish/English/Czech/Portuguese).
 The site emphasizes trust, transparency, and traceability in agricultural commerce.

 # User Preferences